 Finding where your trout are feeding is the second step.
-This changes season to season and even day to day.
-Rain events push water into the system and trout move around.
+This changes from season to season and even day to day.
+Rain events push water into the system, and trout move around.
 Dim, cloudy days present a little extra cover for fish that spread out, and the cold water temps of winter may force trout into slower water.

 Where are fish feeding most?
 Catch trout and find out.

 The caution of trout is too often overlooked.
 They are suspicious creatures, with a careful nature that earns legendary fish the lofty label of “wise old trout.”